YeoJongHan/CTF_WriteUps/NYPInfosec_Dec_2021/Pwn/Descript0r 0verfl0w/README.md

 > `nc descript0r-0verfl0w.nypinfsecctf.tk 8010`

 We are given a copy of the binary `Descript0r` to help us in the challenge.

+I only managed to solve this challenge locally after the CTF ended, so I couldn't get the flag.
 ## The Challenge

 This is related to the first pwn challenge `Meet Greet0r`.

 Running the binary, it just runs normally without any issues.